HBS20X - Saw DEXTER - Free user manual and instructions

 - In the normal working position, the operator is in front of the machine.

-- Do not operate the power tool with the access cover to the saw blade open.
-Contact with mov- ing parts can cause bodily injury. m WARNING!
-This power tool generates an elec- tromagnetic eld during operation.
-This eld can im- pair active or passive medical implants under certain conditions.
-In order to prevent the risk of serious or deadly injuries, we recommend that persons with medical implants consult with their physician and the manufacturer of the medical implant prior to operat- ing the power tool.
-Residual risks The electric tool has been built according to state- of-the-art and the recognised technical safety rules.
-However, individual residual risks can arise during operation.
+WARNING!
+This power tool generates an electromagnetic field during operation.
+This field can impair active or passive medical implants under certain conditions.
+In order to prevent the risk of serious or deadly injuries, we recommend that persons with medical implants consult with their physician and the manufacturer of the medical implant prior to operating the power tool.

-- Danger of injury for ngers and hands due to the running saw band with improper guiding of the workpiece.
+- Danger of injury for fingers and hands due to the running saw band with improper guiding of the workpiece.
 Injuries due to the workpiece being ejected at high speed due to improper holding or guiding, such as working without the stop.

 - Risk to health from wood dust or wood chippings.
 It is essential that personal protective equipment, such as eye protection, is worn.
-Use a suction sys- tem!
+Use a suction system!

 - Injuries due to defective saw band.
-Check the in- tegrity of the saw band regularly.
+Check the integrity of the saw band regularly.

 - Danger of injury when the machine is switched on from the running saw band.